COMMUNITY OUTREACH TIMELINE

 Hundreds of people turned out for that meeting, held Dec.
 18, 2017, at the Service Employees International Union hall very close to the shelter site.
 As most neighbors know, more people turned out than the hall, with a capacity of 150 people, could accommodate safely.
 And many neighbors had to submit comment cards or follow online social media streams of the meeting.

-And that's why we've been meeting in smaller settings with neighborhood and business leaders.
-We're also actively scheduling one-on-one meetings with directly impacted neighbors and are planning a steering committee of stakeholders to help us shape shelter programming while also emphasizing overall public safety and infrastructure developments in the area.
+That's why we met in smaller settings with neighborhood and business leaders.
+We also scheduled one-on-one meetings with directly impacted neighbors and met, under leadership of Commissioner Jessica Vega Pederson, with a steering committee of stakeholders to help us shape shelter programming while also emphasizing overall public safety and infrastructure developments in the area.

 STEERING COMMITTEE'S ROLE

-While the exact makeup of the Foster shelter's steering committee has yet to be determined, we're inviting neighborhood and business leaders, and direct neighbors, to meet regularly with Transition Projects staffers and city and county officials to help tailor the shelter to the neighborhood surrounding it.
+We invited neighborhood and business leaders, and direct neighbors, to meet regularly with Transition Projects staffers and Portland and County officials to help tailor the shelter to the neighborhood surrounding it.